DestinationsEurope

 How do you say Merry Christmas in Swedish?

 Phonetically, it is pronounced /ɡuː(d) jʉːl/ sounding more like “good-yul” when enunciated.
 In English, it means (what else?)
 Merry Christmas!
+It’s short, simple, and easy enough that you won’t stumble over it even after one too many cups of holiday glögg.

-Trevlig helg – Happy holidays
+Trevlig helg – Happy holidays.
+Pronunciation: TRAY-vlee HELG

-Christmas is widely celebrated in Sweden and I haven’t met anyone (yet) who could get offended if you wished them a merry Christmas instead of “happy holidays” or other more politically-correct greetings.
+Christmas is widely celebrated in Sweden and I haven’t met anyone (yet) who could get offended if you wished them a Merry Christmas instead of “Happy Holidays” or other more politically correct greetings.
+The Swedish culture is very open-minded anyway and people don’t get offended as easily – at least not with things like this.

 How do you say Happy New Year in Swedish?